AlessandroFilino/flightRadar_bot/README.md

+**FLIGHT RADAR 24 FLIGHTS BOT** <br />
-Bot to track flight radar fly.
+Bot to track flight radar fly. <br />
-You can choose two airstation and track that flight.
+- You can choose two airports and track his flights. <br />
-You can receive telegram notification about new fly
+- You can receive telegram notification about new flights <br />